brianglass/anastasis/files/28_january.md

 Verses.

 As from a snare James left the flesh behind
-For by the fleshÂ’s snares he was not caught.
+For by the flesh’s snares he was not caught.

 On the same day two Martyrs, mother and daughter, died by the sword.